 The park archives consist of an extensive collection of official park records, visitor registers, research project materials, images, oral histories They also includes archeological project documents, historic records, park administrative documents, resource management records, maps, drawings, documents associated with natural resource studies and inventories, photographs, reports, oral histories and electronic media.
-The archives are cataloged and searchable by topic using a finding aid [NEED LINK].

 The Collection of Kenai Fjords National Parks

-As of 2013 Kenai Fjords collections include:
+As of 2013, the Kenai Fjords collections include:

 Many of the park's plant specimens are curated at the University of Alaska, Museum of the North.
-The collection can be searched and viewed through the Arctos Collection Managment Information System, that serves as a multi-institution, multi-collection museum database.
+The collection can be searched and viewed through the Arctos Collection Managment Information System, which serves as a multi-institution, multi-collection museum database.

 Kenai Fjords' museum collections serve as scientific and historical documentation for the park's resources.
 They provide baseline information for park planning, management activities, research and interpretive and educational programs.
 For research requests, questions and other inquiries, please email the park's Cultural Resources Manager.